 As an aggressively growing plant, care and propagation are not much of a problem.
 However, being left to grow without any human intervention might cause a problem to the site.

-Campsis loves to be under the sun as it helps in the production of its eye-catching colors.
-It can also be planted under partial shade but would have some difficulty in producing flowers.
+This plant loves to be under the full sun, as it helps in the production of its eye-catching colors.
+It can also be planted under partial shade but would have some difficulty in producing showy trumpet shaped flowers.

 Campsis does not require any fertilizer as long as the soil is rich enough with the common macro and micronutrients a plant needs.

-Since the Trumpet Vine can easily grow out of control, scheduling maintenance practices such as pruning are proven to be advantageous.
-Pruning is suggested to be done during fall or early spring and can be cut down with only a few buds remaining.
+Since the Trumpet Vine can easily grow out of control, scheduling maintenance practices such as pruning are proven to be advantageous to promote new growth.
+Pruning is suggested to be done during the fall or early spring and can be cut down with only a few flower buds remaining.

 Deadheading, an act of removing wilted flowers, can be done to avoid the unwanted spread of the vine.
 Also, it can give the plant a better aesthetic appearance as desired in most landscapes.